 These are sold for cash either in the domestic market or exported abroad, and may be a food or non-food crop.
 For the ordinary farmer, the term is applied literally.
 Any crop can be described as such if it can be harvested and converted to cash for his personal and family needs.

 In contrast, subsistence crops are those grown primarily to be consumed by the farmer and his family or to be fed to the farmer’s livestock.
 Literally, the term is applicable where there are farmers who prefer to grow their own crop for sustenance and not for marketing.

 The principal subsistence crops are the staple crops like rice, corn, root and tuber crops and some pulses.
 However, they are also often marketed, partly or in whole.
 For example, many traditional farmers grow rice both for family consumption and for marketing.
-In this case the farmer grows rice both for cash and for subsistence.
+In this case the farmer grows rice both for cash and for sustenance.

 In Asia, a big proportion of rice is sold for cash to other foreign countries.Thailand, Vietnam, Pakistan, India and Cambodia are known exporters of rice.

 Four other special terms are oftenly used in describing crops intended for economic gain: export crops, industrial crops, plantation crops and high value crops.Two or more of these terms can describe a single crop.

 Export crops are intended for the foreign markets.

 Industrial crops are plants grown to provide materials for industrial processing and production of biofuel, rubber, starch, industrial oil, aromatic compounds, botanical pesticides, tannins, dye, and other products.
 Because they are to be processed into industrial products, the harvested raw materials are generally sold to the processors.

 Plantation crops are plants grown in large tracts of land under intensive culture.
 The products are exported rather than used for local consumption.